 If you want to make a complaint related to Revolut's trading product, please see below.
 If you would like to make a complaint related to anything else, please click here.

 If you're unhappy with our service, we'll try to put things right.
 We always do our best, but we realise that things sometimes go wrong.
-If you have a complaint, please contact us via the Revolut App.
+If you have a complaint, see the section “How to make a complaint” below.

 If you are unhappy with the proposed resolution, or if we are unable to respond within this time frame, we will acknowledge the complaint within four business days and we will aim to conclude our investigation within four weeks.
 After the four week period, we will provide a written response, or alternatively we will provide a response detailing why the firm is not in a position to resolve the complaint and that a final substantive response will be provided within eight weeks from the initial date that the response was received.
 A copy of our complaints handling procedure is available on request.